guanquann/tp/docs/UserGuide.md

 * Phone number should only contain numbers and should be at least 3 digits long.

-* Emails should be of the format `local-part@domain` and adhere to the following constraints:
+* Email should be of the format `local-part@domain` and adhere to the following constraints:

   * The local-part should only contain alphanumeric characters and these special characters, excluding the parentheses, `(+_.-)`.
 The local-part may not start or end with any special characters.